gkrishna4346/buython/README.md

-# buython
+# Buython
-Project for building a Smart Vending Machine powered by Python
+## Project for building a Smart Vending Machine powered by Python